yflyzhang/structural_diversity/README.md

-# Social context diversity and online social reputations
+# The strength of social context diversity in online social
+networks

 To execute the tutorial, make sure you have Python 3, R/R-Studio and Jupyter installed.